How to Dress Baby for Sleep. A Mom’s Guide to Dressing Your Baby for Sleep. Tips for Summer, Winter and In Between.

 A room temperature thermometer can help you monitor whether it’s too cool or warm.
 Even better, many bath thermometers do double duty and measure room temperature, too.
 This is great for reducing the amount of baby stuff you need.

-If you live in an area where summers are scorching, consider installing heat-blocking blackout shades.
-We use these in our toddler daughter’s room, and keep the shades closed during hot days.
+If you live in an area where summers are scorching, consider installing heat-blocking blackout shades (if you’re on vacation in a hot climate and using a travel crib, there are pack and play blackout tents you can get, but you need to make sure they don’t increase the temperature for your baby and follow all safety guidelines).
+We use black out shades in our toddler daughter’s room, and keep the shades closed during hot days.
 Without fail, her room is cooler than the rest of the house.

 You can also get a fan to circulate the air and keep the room cool.
 A fan has the added bonus of adding white noise to help baby sleep.
 Evidence also suggests circulating air reduces the risk of SIDS.